Achondroplasia: Treatment

 Research has also shown that introducing parents of children with achondroplasia to support and advocacy groups at the time of diagnosis can improve outcomes.
 Several patient advocacy groups exist to support people with achondroplasia and their families.
+Resources are available to support patients and their caregivers with information that they can distribute to their physicians, who may not be familiar with the unique medical requirements of managing achondroplasia.
+Physician-oriented best practice guidelines are also available to guide physicians managing the spinal disorders, foramen magnum stenosis, craniofacial implications, pregnancy, and peri-operative needs of people with achondroplasia.

+Homozygous achondroplasia is invariably considered terminal even with aggressive treatment.

 Epidemiology

 Achondroplasia is one of several congenital conditions with similar presentations, such as osteogenesis imperfecta, multiple epiphyseal dysplasia tarda, achondrogenesis, osteopetrosis, and thanatophoric dysplasia.
 This makes estimates of prevalence difficult, with changing and subjective diagnostic criteria over time.
 One detailed and long-running study in the Netherlands found that the prevalence determined at birth was only 1.3 per 100,000 live births.
 Another study at the same time found a rate of 1 per 10,000.
 A 2020 review and meta-analysis estimated a worldwide prevalence of 4.6 per 100,000.